-How to Create an Application Modernization Roadmap
+How to Build an Application Modernization Roadmap with Practical Insights

 The cloud adoption trend has recently become so popular that businesses have started to try and systematize their app modernization processes.
 Continue reading to learn how you can develop a prescriptive app modernization approach for your company with creating hands-on application modernization roadmap.

 To adopt a successful modernization strategy, you first need to identify your business needs and prioritize them according time-to-value, and then select a set of modernization technologies that will best fit your business objectives.
+In other words, this process starts with building a clear application modernization roadmap.

 A lot of choices and decisions are to be made when one considers application modernization.
 The first items in question are the possibility, practicality and profitability of modernization all of which actually can be debatable.
 When it comes to apps of critical business importance, though, modernization is a quickly redeemable investment.